 It does not include payroll deduction IRAs.

 It can be challenging for a small business to offer an employer-sponsored retirement plan, and many don’t.
-Employers tell us this program lets them provide retirement savings to their employees in a manageable way.
-Illinois Secure Choice helps small businesses attract and retain good employees—with zero employer fees.
-Employers simply pass information along to employees and handle payroll deductions.
-Through Illinois Secure Choice, employers can help their employees take responsibility for their own financial futures.
+Employers tell us this program allows them to provide an easy retirement savings opportunity to their employees in a manageable way.
+Illinois Secure Choice helps small businesses attract and retain good employees—with no fees charged by the Program to employers.
+Employers simply pass information to employees, handle payroll deductions for participating employees, and keep their employee rosters current.

 Enrollment Process